 Ways to Get in Contact With Us

 If you believe you or someone you love may be struggling with addiction, let us hear your story and help you determine a path to treatment.

 There are a variety of confidential, free, and no obligation ways to get in contact with us to learn more about treatment.

 Take our free, 5-minute substance abuse self-assessment below if you think you or someone you love might be struggling with substance abuse.
 The evaluation consists of 11 yes or no questions that are intended to be used as an informational tool to assess the severity and probability of a substance use disorder.
 The test is free, confidential, and no personal information is needed to receive the result.

 How Are Genes Tested?

 Specific genetic testing may one day help better identify individual susceptibility for addiction.
 Health care providers see the benefit of genetic testing to potentially help determine a person’s unique addiction risks, but it’s an area that requires more research.1

 Lots of scientists have collected lots of data in this area, but different software system and measurement formats make it difficult for them to share data.
 The National Institutes of Health (NIH) created the Big Data to Knowledge (BD2K) program to help scientists use big data and data science in their research in an effort to glean more genetic information that might give disease insights.1

 There’s often disparity in how individuals respond to treatment.
 Part of that is because of genetics.
 Genes effect the numbers and types of receptors in the brain.
-They influence how quickly an individual’s body metabolizes a drug and how they respond to medications.
-Pharmacogenetics is the emerging science that will help health care providers improve treatment by tailoring it to an individual’s genetic makeup.1
+Genes that code for cytochrome enzymes in the liver (CYP variants) can influence how quickly an individual metabolizes a drug, which influences how they respond to medications and other substances.
+Pharmacogenetics is the emerging science that will help health care providers improve treatment by tailoring medications to an individual’s genetic makeup.1